bentsea/critical-truth/_posts/2016-07-21-star-trek-beyond.markdown

 A really special nod goes to Anton Yelchin, who finally had a chance to really put some personality into Chekov.
 He really brought something excellent to the current crew, who all have as entertaining of a chemistry as the original crew.
 His outstanding performance is just another highlight around the incredible potential that has been lost too soon.

 It is worth repeating: Star Trek: Beyond is an exceptional film that is easy to recommend to absolutely every type of viewer.
-One of the best movies of the year, and every single minute of it is worth your time.
+A fan would be perfectly justified to consider this one of the best Star Trek movies of all time, one of the best movies of the year, and every single minute of it is worth your time.